hamitsehjal/ShowBizz/README.md

 # ShowBizz - II

+- A CRM for television industry companies to efficiently manage actors, TV series, and episodes.
-Effortlessly upload various media items, such as PDF documents, images, audio files, and videos while managing your production's operations under ONE PLATFORM!!
+- Effortlessly upload various media items, such as PDF documents, images, audio files, and videos while managing your production's operations under ONE PLATFORM!!

 ## Key highlights of ShowBizz
 ShowBizz II concentrates its efforts on four key job titles to fulfill the requirements of this task: